bitquery/streaming-data-platform-docs/docs/usecases/nft_Analytics.md

 ## Tutorial
-This is a tutorial to build a NFT Dashboard using Python code that connects to the Bitquery API and retrieves data on a particular NFT for a specific contract on the Ethereum network.
+This is a tutorial to build a NFT Dashboard using Python code that connects to the Bitquery API and retrieves data for a particular NFT on the Ethereum network.
 The code then displays the data on a user-friendly interface built using Python and Streamlit.

 ## Required Libraries
 The code uses the following libraries: